Table of Contents

 Alienware is Dell’s gaming division, and they’re well known for their somewhat overpriced laptops and gaming desktops.
 However, their 25” gaming monitor is an extremely popular option, for a lot of reasons.
 For starters, it’s a 1920 x 1080p TN panel with a response time of 1ms and an impressive 240 Hz refresh rate.
 It supports AMD’s FreeSync adaptive sync technology, so if you have an AMD card, you’ll get buttery smooth gameplay.
 Also, as per Nvidia’s latest drivers, you can use it with G-Sync as well.

 The monitor’s aesthetic is clearly gamer oriented, but the stand is very adjustable.
 Height, swivel, tilt, and pivot are all options, so you can get a “just right” position.
 In terms of inputs, you get DisplayPort, HDMI 2.0a, as well as USB 3.0 ports.
-It’s definitely not as flashy as some other gaming monitors out there, but if you prefer a more discrete, yet still “gamer” look, the AW2518Hf has excellent performance and might be a strong contender for the best monitor for Apex Legends.
+It’s definitely not as flashy as some other gaming monitors out there, but if you prefer a more discrete, yet still “gamer” look, the AW2518Hf has excellent performance.

 BenQ Zowie XL2540

 Zowie is known for their gaming peripherals, especially their mice, and ever since they were bought by BenQ, they’ve made some really impressive gaming monitors as well.
-A perfect example is the XL2540, which comes with all the features you’ll want for the best monitor for Apex Legends.
+A perfect example is the XL2540, which comes with all the features you’ll want for Apex Legends.